Looks like this event has already ended.

 The meeting room in the library has free wi-fi and you will receive instructions to get Internet access upon your arrival.

 P.S.: If you are interested in mentoring, please send an email to tampabayarea.us [at] coderdojo [dot] com

 Here's the talk by Mitch Resnick titled 'Let's Teach Kids To Code' that inspired us.

 We have set up a google group for parents at http://tinyurl.com/TeachKidsToCode

 CoderDojo Tampa Bay Area

-Tampa Bay Area CoderDojo draws its inspiration from CoderDojo in Dublin, Ireland.
+Tampa Bay Area CoderDojo (see video by TBLC) draws its inspiration from CoderDojo in Dublin, Ireland (see video).
 CoderDojos are free!
 Really FREE, free of charge, and there is no part of the global collaboration that wants to make money from you or the young people learning so there really is no catch.

 Thanks are due to various mentors of Tampa Bay Area CoderDojo who spend time on a workday or a weekend to help kids get excited about computer programming!

 Learn more at http://www.coderdojo.com